-Missing deadline, 5/15: We publicized prospective goals indicating that we would publish bi-monthly case studies for our social movements project.
+Missing deadlines for social movements project, May 2015: We publicized prospective goals indicating that we would publish bi-monthly case studies for our social movements project.
 While we have released two case studies in 2015, we missed our May deadline for one of these case studies.
 This is due to our reliance on interns to work on this project; as one of our interns working in this area left unexpectedly, we were left with a partial case study that still needed considerable work.
 We intend to meet the rest of our deadlines by planning further in advance to allow for unexpected interruptions to research in this area.

-Changing Priorities, 8/13, 9/13: We put time and effort into soliciting for a community manager position, investing many hours into interviews and planning for the role.
+Changing priorities, August–September 2013: We put time and effort into soliciting for a community manager position, investing many hours into interviews and planning for the role.
 We ultimately decided that ACE should focus our efforts on developing solid content and building our credibility, and explore community aspects at a later date.
 We inconvenienced staff and applicants during this process.
 We have since spent considerable time discussing strategy, which will help us to not make a similar mistake again.